Here some of my Open Source projects which you might be interested into.

 awk.
 Although very powerful

-the problem.
+or a Hadoop-based solution.
 I wanted something easy as shell

 scripting, and not so heavy as Hadoop.
 So I decided to write a small

-tool to cover this middle ground where it would be too complex to develop
+tool to cover this middle ground where it would be too complex to

-allow to easily define a processing function which
+solution.
+The tool allow to easily define a processing function which

 is applied to every file in input at once or line-by-line.
 You can

 harness the power of Clojure together with the rich Java/Clojure

 libraries ecosystem in a command line environment.

-dragonfiles is still work-in-progress but already usable.
+dragonfiles is still work-in-progress but already usable if you really want.